Ann Rule: Career

-Rule's career path included working as a law enforcement officer for the Seattle Police Department as well as writing for publications geared toward women.
+Rule's career path included working as a police officer for the Seattle Police Department as well as writing for publications geared toward women.
 Beginning in 1969, she wrote for True Detective magazine under the pen name "Andy Stack".

 While volunteering at a suicide crisis hotline center in Seattle in 1971, Rule met Ted Bundy, a work-study student who was studying psychology at the University of Washington.
 After Bundy moved to Utah for law school, he was arrested in 1975 for kidnapping a young woman and later identified as a serial murderer with an unknown number of victims dating to at least 1974 if not earlier.
 During the time they worked together, Rule observed nothing disturbing in Bundy's personality, and saw him as "kind, solicitous, and empathetic".

 Her first book, The Stranger Beside Me, is considered one of the most definitive biographies of Bundy.
 First published in 1980, the year Bundy was convicted of murder, the book was written under her own name rather than the pen name she had previously used.
 In the book, Rule reveals that Bundy told her the number of women he murdered was much larger than police believed.
 In 2003, Rule was portrayed by Barbara Hershey in the movie version of the book.
 The made-for-TV film adaptation also starred Billy Campbell as Bundy.

-Rule's next three books, The Lust Killer about Jerry Brudos, The Want-Ad Killer about Harvey Carignan, and The I-5 Killer about Randall Woodfield, were released with her pen name but following the success of the book about Bundy, they were re-released under Rule's name.
+Rule's next three books, Lust Killer about Jerry Brudos, The Want-Ad Killer about Harvey Carignan, and The I-5 Killer about Randall Woodfield, were released with her pen name but following the success of the book about Bundy, they were re-released under her own name.
 Rule's 1987 work, Small Sacrifices, tells the story of Diane Downs, an Oregon woman who in May 1983 murdered her daughter and attempted to murder her other two children.
 The book was filmed for television in 1989, with Farrah Fawcett in an Emmy-nominated and Peabody-cited performance.

+The 2024 Lifetime film Danger in the Dorm, starring Bethenny Frankel, is inspired by one of the earliest true crime short stories written by Rule.
+The narrative is based on a series of real-life attacks that occurred at Oregon State University in the 1970s.
+While the film's setting was shifted to the 1990s, the actual historical events involved attacks on three female students on campus.
+Two of the women were assaulted, and the violence culminated in the murder of 18-year-old Nancy Wyckoff.

 In April 2012, 48 Hours Mystery covered Rule's successful effort to help a mother prove her daughter's 1998 death was actually a murder.
 The resulting book was In the Still of the Night.
 One of her last books, Practice to Deceive, about a 2003 murder on Whidbey Island, Washington, was released in October 2013.
 On the island for the launch of a book tour, Rule fell in the hotel and broke her hip, forcing the cancellation of the event.